martppa/omni-mvi/README.md

 The `intent` DSL allows you execute controlled block of code and grants you special access to state and effects publication, also lets you react to errors caught during execution.

 - onError: This block is called when an exception is caught
-- postState: Post a state to the view
+- reduce: Post a state to the view
-- postEffect: Post an effect to the view
+- post: Post an effect to the view

 ### Nesting intents
 Intents are jobs.
 When you invoke an intent you are executing a coroutine job.
 You are free to nest intents invocations.